Lil Wayne: Beliefs and interests

-In an interview with Blender, Carter revealed one of his favorite bands from childhood to be rock group Nirvana, and cites them as a major influence in his music.
+In an interview with Blender, Carter said that one of his favorite bands from childhood was rock group Nirvana; he cites them as a major influence in his music.

-Carter got his first tattoo at age 14 of his dad's name and his second was "Cash Money" across his stomach.
+Carter got his first tattoo, of his father's name, at age 14.
+His second spelled "Cash Money" across his stomach.
 His tattoos have grown to include a Jay-Z verse on his leg, "I Am Music" on his forehead and teardrops on his cheeks among many others.
 His most recent one is "Baked" on his forehead stylized as the Baker Skateboards logo.

 Carter identifies as a Catholic.
 While playing in Newark Symphony Hall, Carter professed his belief "in God and His son, Jesus".
-During his 2011 tour in Australia with Eminem, before beginning his bracket he proclaimed his belief in God.
+During his 2011 tour in Australia with Eminem, before beginning his bracket, he proclaimed his belief in God.

 After earning his GED, Carter enrolled at the University of Houston in January 2005.
 He dropped out in the same year due to his conflicting schedule.
-He also revealed on The View that he switched to the University of Phoenix and majored in psychology taking online courses.
+He also stated on The View that he switched to the University of Phoenix and majored in psychology taking online courses.
 An article in Urb magazine in March 2007 asserted that Carter had been earning high grades at Houston.

-On September 24, 2008, Carter published his first blog for ESPN in their issue, ESPN The Magazine.
-Carter revealed he was a fan of tennis, the Green Bay Packers, the Boston Bruins, the Los Angeles Lakers and the Boston Red Sox.
-To commemorate the Packers' making it to Super Bowl XLV, he spoofed Wiz Khalifa's hit song "Black and Yellow" (which were the colors of the Packers' opponents, the Pittsburgh Steelers) in a song titled "Green and Yellow".
-He released a second version of the song in 2021, which was requested by the Packers, and updated with the current roster.
-Carter has continued writing for ESPN, notably reporting at the ESPN Super Bowl party.
-Carter made his debut on ESPN's daily sports round table show Around The Horn on February 10, 2009.
-Carter now currently sings the intro song "No Mercy" for the Fox Sports 1 sports debate show Undisputed.